How to attach straps on a ukulele like a pro – 2022 update

 Now, with a drill, and a wood drill bit that’s not as thick as the button’s screw you’re about to install, pierce a guide or pilot hole.

-Try to do it while someone else holds the uke in place (in a padded surface, like a towel) and avoid at all cost enlarging the hole too much because of wobbling.
+Try to do it while someone else holds the ukulele in place (on a padded surface, like a towel) and avoid at all costs enlarging the hole too much because of wobbling.

 Avoid piercing too much.
 To achieve the perfect drill, press firmly, but gently against the wood with the drill bit, and let the spinning do its magic.

-Once it pierces, don’t push it in too much to avoid damaging the inside of your uke.
+Once it pierces, don’t push it in too much to avoid damaging the inside of your ukulele.

 # 3 – Install the button you picked

-Once your pilot hole is ready, you can screw the button in.
+Once your pilot hole is ready, you can screw the button into your instrument.

 Do it slowly, and don’t forget to put on the felt washer that should come with the button you got.

-The washer will avoid wobbling once the button’s screw is in, and will protect the wood of your uke from cracking from the pressure.
+The washer will avoid wobbling once the button’s screw is in, and will protect the wood of your ukulele from cracking from the pressure.

 And you’re set!